 Notable: Claims to be the first wheated bourbon ever

 Weller is the less sexy version of Pappy.
-As such, it’s earned a reputation as the bourbon drinker’s bourbon.
-It’s nowhere near as difficult to find as Pappy, though it’s becoming more and more difficult to track down itself.
-In order of rarity, here are four mainline bottles of the stuff: Special Reserve, 12-Year, Antique and William Larue Weller (part of the Antique Collection).
+As such, it’s earned a reputation as the bourbon drinker’s bourbon, and prices and rarity have risen steadily with it.
+In order of rarity, here are the five mainline bottles of the stuff: Special Reserve, 12-Year, Antique 107, Full Proof and William Larue Weller (part of the Antique Collection).

 Special Reserve is the original and most accessible — a NAS (no age statement) bottle that serves as the ideal entryway into wheated bourbon (you can find bottles anywhere from $25 to $50, generally).
-The 12-year and Antique 107 are split by age and proof, with the Antique 107 being the highest proof of the Weller bottles and the 12-year being the second longest-aged.
-And as is customary, the most coveted of the group comes from the Antique Collection, and the William Larue Weller is routinely the most sought-after bottle in that group, too.
+The 12-year and Antique 107 are split by age and proof, with the Antique 107 being the second-highest proof of the Weller bottles and the 12-year being the second longest-aged.
+The most coveted of the group is the William Larue Weller bottle from the Antique Collection.
+Full Proof is the newest addition, with its first release dropping late in the summer of 2019.

 When discussing wheaters, the general assumption is extra-long stints in barrels is a good thing.
 This runs against how most seasoned drinkers describe rye-based bourbons.
 The trade-off is the younger bottles are, to many, lesser.
 The four- to seven-year-old Special Reserve hits you with a lot more ethanol flavor on the nose and palate than the 12-year, for example.
 With Weller, the higher the age, the more the whiskey blooms into the creamy, nutty, grassy, toasty booze everybody wants.